jimmyislive/demoS3staticweb/README.md

 This is an automated way to [set up a static website on S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html)

 *NOTE:* One thing to remeber is that aws [does not support `https` for static websites](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteEndpoints.html).
 If that is important to you (and it should be !) use other providers such as [Netlify](https://www.netlify.com/) for your static needs.
+(Actually you can if you use cloudfront with a custom CNAME and a custom cert.)

 ## Prerequisites